anquanscan/sec-tools/README.md

 [phishing-domain-detection](https://github.com/incogGod/phishing-domain-detection): 💀 Phishing Domain Detection Using ML
 [WWDC](https://github.com/Blackjacx/WWDC): You don't have the time to watch all the WWDC session videos yourself?
 No problem me and many contributors extracted the gist for you 🥳
 [cam-virus](https://github.com/SiddhantOffl/cam-virus): Cam VIrus shoots from the target's phone front camera or PC webcam just sending a link.
 [authenticated-data-structures](https://github.com/zTehRyaN/authenticated-data-structures): Bachelor's Thesis project on Authenticated (and Persistent) Data Structures Analysis and Design for Cloud Integrity.
+[robust-adv-malware-detection](https://github.com/ALFA-group/robust-adv-malware-detection): Code repository for the paper "Adversarial Deep Learning for Robust Detection of Binary Encoded Malware"